Den is a love letter to kaiseki cuisine, and just about everything else too

 Yep, you guessed it, a friend.

-Despite doing this for over fifteen years, it didn’t feel gimmicky or performative.
-In a city as fast-paced and steely as Tokyo, Zaiyu and Emi Hasegawa and their team at Den are a haven of jovial hospitality.
+Despite doing this for over fifteen years, the experience didn’t feel gimmicky or performative.
+In a city as fast-paced as Tokyo, Zaiyu and Emi Hasegawa and their team at Den are a haven of incredible hospitality.
 My experience at Den is, to me, emblematic of the very best of Japanese culture and cuisine.

-It was also an unexpected source of creative inspiration.
-I think I learned something very important here about what it takes to endeavor on a project and have it succeed – it needs to have your heart behind it.
+It was also an unexpected source of inspiration.
+I think I learned something very important here about what it takes to endeavor on a creative project and have it succeed — it’s gotta have your heart behind it.
 Behind the vision, behind the menial work, behind the people helping you bring it to reality.
 If that’s missing, it’s nothing.
 It was a really nice reminder to have, considering the reasons that brought me back to Tokyo in the first place.
-Not to get woowoo, but I think it’s another pretty telling piece of serendipity that I got in on the day of love.
+Not to be woowoo with it, but I think it’s another really sweet piece of serendipity that I finally got in on the day of love.

-Chef Zaiyu’s interests and family are celebrated openly throughout his restaurant, but never in an egotistical way.
+Chef Zaiyu’s family and interests are celebrated openly throughout his restaurant, but never in a way that felt egotistical to me.
 It’s in a way that says they’re the loves of his life.
 Love imbibes every corner of this space.
 It feels like I’m dining in someone’s home, surrounded by a lifetime of their stories.
 It’s a very human story.

 I really feel like I got to witness something special here.